While We’re on the Subject of Denmark…

 So what Politiken is doing presents a few possible responses.
 One, it might raise people’s awareness of traffic risk (at least those who read the newspaper).
 The second, though, is that tallying up the numbers may “numb” people to a certain extent, making them feel that such deaths are inevitable (to be fair, the newspaper does give the details behind each).
 In that vein one wonders whether it would be more effective to write at length about only a few deaths, but at great length, making the victim seem like “more than just a number.”
 Slovic’s research has found that people are much more willing to make donations to save the life of a refugee when it’s only one refugee they’re told about, rather than masses of refugees.
 Of course, with traffic fatalities, there’s no one to actively save, which also makes campaigns difficult.
 In any case, I do think Politiken is to be commended for its novel approach (Streetsblog was doing a similar thing for the New York City-area but seems to have stopped) to an enduring social problem.
 Curious for any opinions one way or the other.

 This entry was posted on Tuesday, October 7th, 2008 at 4:47 pm and is filed under Etc., Risk.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.